SMAPPNYU/smappboard/README.md

 there may be two password prompts that look the same, first is your computers sudo password, the second i you hpc password.

-you can edit the script to mount /scratch/olympus (more performant but gets purged) or to mount /archive/smapp/olympus, but there are some concerns about the performance of the archive
+you can edit the script to mount /scratch/olympus (more performant but gets purged) or to mount /archive/smapp/olympus, but there are some concerns about the performance of the archive.

+you may have to remove defer_permissions from sshfs_mount on some unix oses. sshfs on mac is a bit different from those places.

 ##how to setup nginx (the http server) and gunicorn (the app server):